How Fake News Affects Public Health

 Fake News: Ebola Outbreak in North America

-The Origin: On Oct.
+The Fake News: On Oct.
 14, 2014, the website National Report published an article titled “Texas Town Quarantined After Family of Five Test Positive for the Ebola Virus.”
 The town in question, Purdon, is located about 112 kilometres from Dallas, the city in which Liberian national Thomas Eric Duncan was diagnosed with the disease—the first Ebola case in the U.S.

 The Aftermath: The story, which was later unpublished, was shared on Facebook more than 330,000 times, according to MuckRack’s WhoShared algorithm.
 Seymour said the fake news was a prime example of confirmation bias, a psychological term describing people who only share or seek out information that confirms their pre-existing beliefs.